JYCabello/DeFuncto/docs/core/discriminated_unions.md

         _ => throw new ArgumentException(nameof(identifier))
     }
 ```
-Which has the drawback of not being exhaustive, and this is the one and only real win with discriminated unions, you cannot forget to map one of the possible types.
-If I decide to make phone numbers unique either in F# or C#:
+Which has the drawback of not being exhaustive, and this is the big win with discriminated unions, you cannot forget to map one of the possible types.
+If I decide to make phone numbers unique in either F# or C#:
 ```cs
 public record UserEmail(string Value);
 public record UserID(int Value);